DC Episcopal bishop: ‘I am outraged’ by Trump church visit

 “There was nothing I could do but speak out against that,” she added, calling for a focus on “the deeper wounds of the country” amid ongoing demonstrations against racial injustice.

 Budde said the church was “just completely caught off-guard” by the visit, with “no sense that this was a sacred space to be used for sacred purposes.”
-To facilitate Trump’s statement there, she said, she believed tear gas was used in the area between the White House and the church.
+In order to facilitate Trump’s statement there, she said, she believed tear gas was used in the area between the White House and the church.

 As protests nationwide flared following the police killing of George Floyd in Minneapolis, St. John’s suffered minor damage Sunday night from a fire in the church basement.
 Budde said “our suffering was minimal” compared with businesses that were destroyed by recent looting, even as she defended the goals of peaceful protesters responding to Floyd’s killing.